SebastiaanBeekman/WDM-Project/README.md

 * Zoya van Meel: TBD
 * Nina Oosterlaar: Creating code for the logs, creating the ids microservice, contributed with testing fault tolerance, optimizing the final product.
 * Sebastiaan Beekman: I worked on logging, developed fault tolerance, implemented RedLock, wrote most of the tests, and did general codebase refactoring (e.g. comments, extra abort checks, structuring).
-I also wrote the README and supported the group whene needed.
+I also wrote the README and supported the group where needed.

 We all contributed equally to the architecture and design of the code.